jamesjnadeau/addisoncountyfielddays/content/donate.md

 ---
 title: Donate to the Fair
-Description: Plese help us with our Capital Campaign
+description: Plese help us with our Capital Campaign
 ---

 # Capital Campaign